New Haven Coliseum: Hosted events

-The first event hosted at the Coliseum was an exhibition hockey game between the Minnesota North Stars of the National Hockey League and the newly formed New Haven Nighthawks of the American Hockey League on September 27, 1972.
+The first event hosted at the Coliseum was an exhibition hockey game between the Springfield Kings and the newly formed New Haven Nighthawks of the American Hockey League on October 4, 1972.

 In addition to the Nighthawks, the Coliseum hosted the New Haven Knights of the United Hockey League, New Haven Senators, and Beast of New Haven of the American Hockey League, as well as the 1984 Metro Atlantic Athletic Conference and Yale University's 2002 National Invitational Tournament men's college basketball tournament opening round games.
 Also, it was home of the Connecticut Coasters roller hockey team in 1993, the Connecticut Pride of the IBL during the 2000–01 season, and the New Haven Ninjas af2 team in 2002.
 The UConn Huskies men's basketball team played home games at the arena as their part-time home from 1978 to 1987.
 Ice Capades also performed at the Coliseum.
 New Haven Coliseum was also second home to Yale University Hockey, playing games sporadically at the Coliseum over the years.
 The U.S.A.
 Women's Olympic Squad played an exhibition game vs. Sweden on December 15, 2001.

-During the Coliseum's existence, many of the era's most prominent musical stars appeared at the venue, notable performers included Grateful Dead, Rush, Elvis Presley, Frank Sinatra, Lynyrd Skynyrd, Bee Gees, Queen, Aerosmith, Black Sabbath, Jethro Tull, Pat Benatar, Judas Priest, Bon Jovi, KISS, Phish, and Guns N' Roses.
+During the Coliseum's existence, many of the era's most prominent musical stars appeared at the venue, notable performers included Grateful Dead, who played there a total of eleven times between May 1977 and April 1984, Rush, Elvis Presley, Frank Sinatra, Lynyrd Skynyrd, Bee Gees, Queen, Aerosmith, Black Sabbath, Jethro Tull, Pat Benatar, Judas Priest, Bon Jovi, Kiss, Phish, and Guns N' Roses.

 Most notably, in 1986, the Coliseum served as the setting for Van Halen's multi-platinum concert film Live Without a Net.
 It also was the home of the famous "Eruption" solo performed by Eddie Van Halen and his bandmates which took place on August 27, 1986.

 The pilot episode of WWE SmackDown was filmed at the Coliseum on April 27, 1999, and aired on UPN two days later.

 Tool was the final musical act on August 20, 2002.

 The final event held at the Coliseum was a professional wrestling show held by World Wrestling Entertainment, one of the original attractions in the arena since 1972.
 The WWE considered the Coliseum its home arena, as it was—for much of its history—the closest venue to WWE's headquarters in Stamford, Connecticut.
 Most matches were broadcast, first on WTNH, as well as on local UHF stations.